About

 image-right

-I’m a PhD candidate at Simon Fraser University.
+I have recently defended by PhD thesis in Earth Sciences at Simon Fraser university.
 I’m interested in applying numerical models to physical and environmental systems, especially glaciers and ice sheets.

 For my Masters from the University of Waterloo in Applied Math, I developed numerical models for glacier surface melt rates and supraglacial meltwater transport.
 These models contribute to our understanding of water resources, the impact of freshwater discharge on downstream ecosystems, glacier mass balance, and the connection between warming and glacier dynamics.